-If you have type 1 or type 2 diabetes, your risk of diabetic retinopathy may increase during pregnancy.
+If you have type 1 or type 2 diabetes, your risk of diabetic retinopathy increases during pregnancy.

-Women with type 1 or type 2 diabetes who get pregnant need eye screening more often.
+Women with type 1 or type 2 diabetes who become pregnant need eye screening more often.

 Ask your diabetes nurse or midwife about eye screening during pregnancy.